By Harry Kloman, University of Pittsburgh

 More and more, I’ve been getting reports from people who tell me that their t’ej does become contaminated.
 So I’d recommend you use my yeast method that follows rather than the method without yeast.
 It’s up to you.

-First, I’ll give you the step-by-step process for making natural t’ej, without yeast.
+First, I’ll give you the step-by-step process for making t’ej with yeast.
 Plan on letting it ferment for at least five or six weeks, or possibly longer if you want it stronger – that is, with a higher alcohol content.

-After that, I’ll tell you how to modify the process using yeast.
-This method takes four or five weeks to ferment to an enjoyable level of alcohol.
+After that, I’ll tell you how to modify the process using no added yeast.
+This method also takes five or six weeks to ferment to an enjoyable level of alcohol.

 Making T’ej Without Yeast